Scenario Analysis in Line with the TCFD Recommendations

 2022 JFE Group announced that the CO2 emissions reduction target for FY2030 for JFE Steel has been revised upward to 30% or more compared to FY2013

-2023 The Act Concerning the Promotion of a Smooth Transition to a Decarbonized Economic Structure (the “GX Promotion Act”) was enacted.
+2023 The Act Concerning the Promotion of a Smooth Transition to a Decarbonized Economic Structure (GX Promotion Act) was enacted

 The Challenge Zero (Innovation Challenges Toward a Net Zero Carbon Society) is a new joint initiative by Keidanren (Japan Business Federation) and the Japanese government for proactively publicizing and supporting companies and organizations that pursue innovative actions toward realizing a decarbonized society as the long-term goal of the Paris Agreement.